ros2-gbp/fastrtps-release/roadmap.md

 Disclaimer:

-* This section has been last updated in September 2022.
+* This section has been last updated in December 2022.
   Please take into account its content could be obsolete.

 ## Short term